 The project, as a whole, can be divided into several components: high-quality planning; the selection of optimal technologies; the implementation of planned operations and works; and the analysis of results and lessons to be learned in order for these to be taken into account in the next production cycle.

-The three-year “Technical Limit” programme envisages a
+The three-year “Technical Limit” programme by 2018 the envisages a